Lasting, Disruptive Change

-- Your support of the Institute for Gender + the Economy will be central to our ability to achieve our mission.
-Without corporate partners engaged in dialogue with us, we cannot mobilize our research to help make change.
+- Your support of the Institute for Gender and the Economy will be central to our ability to achieve our mission.
+Without industry partners engaged in dialogue with us, we cannot mobilize our research to help make change.
 To recognize the importance of your contribution, we would:

 - Recognize your support in our annual report, various multi-media communications and on our website;

 - At your discretion, produce a “stories of impact” video blog;